neenjo/gawlerchallange/README.md

 Please let us know if you liked our simple tutorial on our data cleaning process by voting for us ;) as Team No. 1.

 As we joined around 4 days before the preprocessed data submission, we are still trying to analyse more on data.
-We will keep updating our changes here.
+We will keep updating so that you can build a model using the dataset we have created.

 # Environment Setup